 The Westridge Global Initiative is an Upper School program that allows students to create their own interdisciplinary study of a modern-day global issue.
 Designed to empower students to formally pursue global issue-related interests, students may propose a selection of Westridge classes relevant to their area of focus.
 Over the following years they complete coursework, conduct research, and participate in related experiential learning such as internships and volunteering.

 Each year prior to spring break, we dedicate a week to experiential learning for all divisions.
-Students engage in hands-on, local and global experiences designed to enhance knowledge and skills gained in our academic program, promote service learning, and provide opportunities to make interdisciplinary connections.
+Students engage in hands-on local, national, and international experiences designed to enhance knowledge and skills gained in our academic program, promote service learning and global citizenship, and provide opportunities to make interdisciplinary connections.

 Partnership for Success